Why store peripheral stem cells?

 What’s the best interval between multiple PBSC collection?

-According to clinical trials and research conducted, as early as 22 days after the first collection may you undergo another collection.
 The common standard in the U.S. today is to wait three months for the next collection.
 To ensure efficient collection, we would recommend next harvesting must begin when your physical and mental states restore to their ideal levels.
 Thus, at least one year after prior mobilization is recommended.

 Could I collect my peripheral blood stem cells when I’m sick?